com-480-data-visualization/MAP/README.md

 > Pre-processing of the data set you chose
 > - Show some basic statistics and get insights about the data

+The dataset contains 61,556,964 records spanning ten years (mean of 6155696.4 per year, SD = 481266.1), ranging from ~ 5.6M records in 2016 to ~ 7.2M records in 2018.
+Each record includes information on the flight, the scheduled and actual departure and arrival times, and reasons for and information on delays.

+We find a mean departure delay of 9.04 minutes with a median of 0.00, indicating that many flights depart on time.
+However, this data feature comes with a high standard deviation (37.14 minutes), suggesting variability in departure delay.
+Similarly, regarding the arrival delay, we find a mean of 4.70 and a median of -1.00 minutes (indicating arriving earlier than expected), but a standard deviation of 39.44 minutes.
+We also find that the 75th percentile for this feature is 18 minutes, suggesting that most flights have relatively small delays.
+An observation of the overall cancellation and diversion rate shows small relative values (1.58% and 0.24%, respectively).

+We then explore the overall trends of the dataset across years.
+The mean departure delay, while peaking in 2014, has a generally increasing pattern from earlier years to later years (as can be seen in Figure 1), suggesting worsening delays.
+Regarding cancellation rates, we don't see a clear increasing or decreasing pattern over years (Figure 2).
+Similarly, regarding diversions, they remain relatively stable across the years (Figure 3), suggesting that flight re-routing due to operational constraints has not changed significantly.

+We also find that flights scheduled earlier in the day, particularly around 5 AM, tend to experience minimal delays compared to the rest of the day, with many even departing slightly ahead of schedule.
+However, delays start accumulating throughout the afternoon, reaching their maximum in the late evening at around 8 PM (as can be seen in Figure 4).
+This pattern suggests that delays are compounding over the course of the day, likely due to higher air traffic congestion, operational inefficiencies, or rolling effects from earlier delays.

+Additionally, we observe seasonal variations in flight delays (Figure 5).
+They tend to peak in June/July which aligns with the vacation season.
+The lowest average delays occur in September, possibly due to lower travel demand directly after the holidays and start of the school semester.

 ### Related work